Optimal Decision Rules Under Partial Identification: Application to Eligibility Cutoff Choice

 In practice, the conditional variance $\sigma^2(x_i,d_i)$ is unknown.
-I suggest using a consistent estimator in place of the true $\sigma^2(x_i,d_i)$.
+A feasible version of the minimax regret rule is obtained by using a consistent estimator in place of the true $\sigma^2(x_i,d_i)$.
 The conditional variance can be estimated, for example, by applying a local linear regression to the squared residuals \citep{fan1998variance} or by the nearest-neighbor variance estimator \citep{abadie2006matching}.
-In the case where unit $i$ represents a group of individuals and where $Y_i$ is the sample mean outcome within group $i$, it is natural to use the conventional standard error of the sample mean as $\sigma(x_i,d_i)$.
+In the case in which unit $i$ represents a group of individuals and $Y_i$ is the sample mean outcome within group $i$, as in the empirical application in Section \ref{section:empirical}, it is natural to use the conventional standard error of the sample mean as $\sigma(x_i,d_i)$.